emilyylin/copepilot/README.md

 ## Next Steps
 - **Add Responsibility Pie feature**
   Helps users break down perceived responsibility across people, systems, and external factors.
-  Useful for challenging over-personalization distortions.
+  Useful for challenging personalization distortions.

 - **Extend chatbot to support full CBT reframing**
-  After identifying a distortion, prompt the user to:
+  After identifying a distortion, prompt the user by asking:
   - What evidence supports this thought?
   - What evidence challenges it?
   - What’s a more balanced interpretation?